An Indian-American boy graduated as a biomedical engineer from the University of California, Davis at the young age of 14.

 Nonetheless, Tanishq had to endure stress levels beyond his age — especially in his senior year.

 And after graduation, he still had to present a senior design project, attend a conference and participate in a three-day entrepreneurship crash course with graduate students, postdoc scholars, and professors.
+If you are interested in engineering, learn more about a Phd in electrical engineering.

 The Times of India quoted Taji as saying: